guilatrova/base-dev-setup/README.md

 - `vars/repositories.yml` from [example](./vars/repositories.example.yml)

 Note that:
-- For `packages` you can easily remove filter tools you might not want at all
+- For `packages` you can easily remove or filter tools you might not want at all
 - For `repositories` I suggest keeping separate folders for your personal and company repositories.
-- Still, for `repositories` I added both folders to your Nautilus bookmarks for quick access :smile:
+- Still, for `repositories` I added both folders to your Nautilus bookmarks for quick access

 If you're in a new machine, you'll need at least `ansible` and `awscli`.
 Feel free to run `bin/bootstrap` first.